Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back before you know it.

-I want to clue them in when items they might find to be irregular or uh worthy of harassing me over.
+Well, Henry Waxman's staff monitoring the program, I want to clue them in when items they might find to be irregular or worthy of harassing me over.

 I just want to point them right to it.

-This is out of Chicago Tribune.
+This is out of the Chicago Tribune.

 Debate on troop withdrawals put on hold.

-Congressional Democrats have put on the back burner legislation ordering troops home from Iraq, and have turned their attention to war-related proposals that Republicans are finding hard to reject.
+Congressional Democrats have put on the back burner legislation ordering troops home from Iraq and have turned their attention to war-related proposals that Republicans are finding hard to reject.

-Uh, the party runs the risk of concluding its first year in control of Congress with little to show for its the only thing that this Congress, this has been one of the most disastrous, Henry, listen to this.
+For it's the only thing that this Congress, this has been one of the most disastrous, Henry, listen to this.

 The only thing of note that this House of Representatives has accomplished is the lowest approval ratings in I don't know how long.